some-natalie/some-natalie/_posts/2022-11-28-kubernetes-for-enterprise-ci.md

 ![slide-27](/assets/graphics/2022-11-21-cloud-native/slide-27.jpg)

-I'll never get tired of saying that :sparkles: containers are not VMs :sparkles:, yet it seems like most of this evening has been all about a "lift and shift" of legacy VM infrastructure into containers without respecting that fact.
+I'll never get tired of saying that ✨ containers are not VMs ✨, yet it seems like most of this evening has been all about a "lift and shift" of legacy VM infrastructure into containers without respecting that fact.
 And it has!

 In starting this migration from VMs to containers, there's a balance to find between a large number of discrete images that are purpose-built for each team and a small number of larger multi-purpose images.
 This balance is never really "complete", but something that grows over time.
 The pattern I see most companies succeed with is to have a couple large-ish multi-purpose images and a process to _quickly_ evaluate, approve/deny, and deploy project-specific images as needed.
 Handling requests for additional privileges or images in a timely way is critical to reducing "shadow IT" and becoming an internal service that folks enjoy.
 This allows admins to scale their time without compromising security.